 If you are planning a trip to Ibiza just to explore the club scene and parties, go during the peak season.
 All the best artists and DJs are there then.
 Also, you probably don’t want to be the only person in the club, right?

 If you go during the summertime San Antonio, the city at the Western Ibiza is the place to go.
 All the parties and party hotels are there.
 If you want to relax with your partner go to the Eastside of the Island which is known as very nice and calm area for relaxing.
-Anyhow, the best parties take place during summer and winter is for relaxing.
+Anyhow, the best parties take place during summer and the wintertime in Ibiza is for relaxing.

 Ibiza is a relatively small island with only around 130k inhabitants.
 So there isn’t huge malls or outlet villages.
 For shopping I’d rather go to some bigger city in Europe.

-During the winter time most stores and restaurants are closed.
+During the wintertime in Ibiza most stores and restaurants are closed.
 We had quite hard time finding any food at the first day because most grocery stores were closed and when looking for the restaurant our third choice was the first one that was open.

 What I learned?
 Ask for the locals like your hotel reception which stores and restaurants are open nearby, they probably know better than google!
 This is true especially during the winter time.